jdr0bins0n/data146/README.md

 ## DATA146
-  #add any links to projects/exercises
+add any links to html files of md projects/exercises

 ## Informal Exercises